27 Applications: Model and infer

 In Figure 27.1, the red line (the observed slope) is far from the bulk of the histogram.
 Explain why the randomly permuted datasets produce slopes that are quite different from the observed slope.

-Using the histogram in Figure 27.1, find the p-value and conclude the hypothesis test in the context of the problem (use words like price of the game and whether it is new).240
+Using the histogram in Figure 27.1, find the p-value and conclude the hypothesis test in the context of the problem.5

 Is the conclusion based on the histogram of randomized slopes consistent with the conclusion obtained using the mathematical model?
-Explain.241
+Explain.6

 Although knowing there is a relationship between the condition of the game and its price, we might be more interested in the difference in price, here given by the slope of the linear regression line.
 That is, \(\beta_1\) represents the population value for the difference in price between new Mario Kart games and used games.

-Estimated slopes from linear models (price regressed on cond_new) built on 1000 bootstrapped datasets.
-Each bootstrap dataset was a resample taken from the original Mario Kart auction data.
+Estimated slopes from linear models (of price regressed on cond new) built on 1,000 bootstrapped datasets.
+Each bootstrap sample was taken from the original Mario Kart auction data.
+The histogram of the boostrapped slopes is bell-shaped, symmetric, and centered around the observed value of 10.9.

-Figure 27.2: Estimated slopes from linear models (price regressed on cond_new) built on 1000 bootstrapped datasets.
-Each bootstrap dataset was a resample taken from the original Mario Kart auction data.
+Figure 27.2: Estimated slopes from linear models (price regressed on cond_new) built on 1,000 bootstrapped datasets.
+Each bootstrap sample was taken from the original Mario Kart auction data.

 Figure 27.2 displays the slope estimates taken from bootstrap samples of the original data.
 Using the histogram, estimate the standard error of the slope.
 Is your estimate similar to the value of the standard error of the slope provided in the output of the mathematical linear model?